-If that means you’ve tried wide angle lenses and you’re only comfortable shooting from a distance with a telephoto lens, then so be it.
+If that means you’ve tried wide angle lenses and you come to the conclusion that you’re only comfortable shooting from a distance with a telephoto lens, then so be it.

 But for me, either 28mm or 35mm lenses are the sweet spot.

-Working with a 28mm lens can be a challenge, but when done right, the results can be fantastic.
+Working with a 28mm lens can be a challenge, but when done right, the results from 28mm street photography can be fantastic.

 I talk more about my approach to street photography in my street photography tips article.